datalad-handbook/book/docs/usecases/RStudio_user.rst

   - `-n` option means annexed files will not be downloaded
   - `-r` option means that the function is run in all submodules

-Note that it you cloned "pure git" repositories, datalad functions will not use git-annex.
+Note that it you cloned "pure Git" repositories, DataLad functions will not use git-annex.
 To make it use git-annex (in all submodules), you need to run `datalad create --force -r` in the parent repository.